MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/optimize-code.md

 Instrumenting logic refers to the practice of adding custom event logging to collect data and monitor logic performance during runtime.
 Logic instrumentation allows developers to gather information about key metrics such execution time.
 By instrumenting logic, developers can gain insights into logic hot paths, identify performance bottlenecks, and optimize the logic for better performance efficiency.

 Ideally, you should perform logic analysis early in the software development lifecycle.
 The earlier you catch a logic issue, the cheaper it is to fix.
 You want to automate as much of this logic analysis as possible.
 Use dynamic and static code analysis tools to reduce the manual effort.
-For example, flow checker can highlight logic that isn’t expected to be performant, such as a query that doesn’t specify filter criteria.
+For example, [Flow Checker](/power-automate/error-checker) can highlight logic that isn’t expected to be performant, such as a query that doesn’t specify filter criteria.
 However, keep in mind that this testing is still a simulation of production.
 Production provides the clearest understanding of logic optimization.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Logic monitoring tools are likely to increase costs.